Watermarking LLM Agent Trajectories: Experimental Evaluation

 \subsection{Hyperparameter Analysis}

-\mypara{Impact of Model Size} We vary model size and provide additional results in Appendix~\ref{app:extra_exp}.
-Figure~\ref{fig:roc_others} in Appendix~\ref{app:extra_exp} compares Qwen-2.5-Coder at 3B and 14B across MATH, SimpleQA, and SWE-Smith.
+\mypara{Impact of Model Size} We vary model size and model family, and provide additional results in Appendix~\ref{app:extra_exp}.
+Figure~\ref{fig:roc_others} in Appendix~\ref{app:extra_exp} compares Qwen-2.5-Coder at 3B and 14B, as well as Llama-3.1-8B, across MATH, SimpleQA, and SWE-Smith.
 As the model size increases, both Standalone and Contextual variants of \method achieve higher AUC and larger $\hat{\Delta_q}$.
 On MATH and SimpleQA, the 14B model achieves near-perfect detection, whereas the 3B model performs well but remains behind.
-The effect is most pronounced on SWE-Smith: the 3B agent exhibits only modest separation (AUC around $52-59$); the 14B agent, by contrast, shows strong separation with Standalone approaching $100$ AUC and Contextual near $87$.
+The effect is most pronounced on SWE-Smith: the 3B agent exhibits only modest separation (AUC around $52$--$59$); the 14B agent, by contrast, shows strong separation with Standalone approaching $100$ AUC and Contextual near $87$.
 These results support the intuition that larger models have spare capacity to absorb watermark behaviors without degrading task execution.
 Across all scales, CodeMark stays close to chance.

 \mypara{Impact of Watermark Ratio} We vary the watermark ratio $R$ on Qwen-2.5-Coder-7B and report both the $\hat{\Delta_q}$ and detection AUC.
 As shown in Figure~\ref{fig:ablate_ratio_auc} and Figure~\ref{fig:ratio_ablation}, higher ratios lead to stronger detection signals and larger $\hat{\Delta_q}$.
 At $R=0.04$, all \method variants achieve robust performance with AUC scores exceeding $80$ and $\hat{\Delta_q}$ generally reaching the threshold of 0.5.
 Notably, Standalone watermarks prove significantly easier to learn than Contextual ones, achieving an AUC of roughly $80$ on SimpleQA even at a minimal ratio of $R=0.01$, and showing significant $\hat{\Delta_q}$ on MATH at $R=0.02$.
 Contextual watermarks require slightly higher ratios to reach comparable performance.